4km3/hms/docs/day1/containers/slides/containers.md

 ```
 FROM docker.io/alpine:3.5 		  # Dockers hierarchy

-# Install nginx and some basic packages, and remove packages cache.
+#Install nginx and some basic packages and remove packages cache
 RUN apk add --update bash libressl nginx && \
     rm -rf /var/cache/apk/*

-ADD <html_files> /var/www/html 	# Copy files into the image
+# Copy files into the image
+ADD <html_files> /var/www/html

-EXPOSE 80		                    # Expose the service by a network port
+# Expose the service by a network port
+EXPOSE 80

 # App is executed in foreground, to retain the docker started.
-The docker will be stoped once the primary command
+# The docker will be stoped once the primary command
-# will close its stdin, may because it’s executed as daemon, may be because it finish the execution.

-ENTRYPOINT ["nginx", "-g", "daemon off;”]	# Default command to execute when we run the docker: $ENTRYPOINT + $CMD
+# Default command when docker run: $ENTRYPOINT + $CMD
+ENTRYPOINT ["nginx", "-g", "daemon off;”]
 ```

 ---